arwahdevops/xylium-core/Docs/Routing.md

 *   Setting appropriate `Content-Type` headers based on file extension.
 *   Byte range requests (`Accept-Ranges` header).
 *   Compression (if `fasthttp.FS.Compress` is enabled, which it is by default in Xylium's `ServeFiles` usage).
-*   A custom `PathNotFound` handler that returns a JSON 404 error if a file is not found within the `fileSystemRoot`.
+*   A custom `PathNotFound` handler that returns a JSON `xylium.StatusNotFound` error if a file is not found within the `fileSystemRoot`.
 This ensures API-like error responses even for static assets.

 Refer to `router.go` (`Router.ServeFiles` implementation) for details on the custom `PathNotFound` handler.